Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: The Limiting Cases

-where the function $g$ is not important to our discussion and so is not explicitly given here.
-The behaviour of $A''$ is not important in our analysis, and so we shall ignore it.
+where the function $g$ is not important to our current analysis as we do not explicitly consider the behaviour of $A''$ near the horizon.
 We do, however, require the form of the function $f$ as this will determine our initial gradient for the numerical solutions in Section \ref{S4}.
 The function $f$ for $\phi''$ is given by (\ref{B4}) in Appendix \ref{AB}, and whilst this equation is tedious it does reproduce the expected result from \cite{PhysRevD.90.124063BHhairexample, PhysRevD.99.064003} and hence serves as an important check for our work.
 In order for $\phi''$ to remain finite on the horizon, we must have that the second bracket in the numerator of (\ref{B4}) is identically zero.
 We can then solve that equation for $\phi'$, in doing so we obtain,

 which we shall use as an initial condition with a free value for $\phi$ at the horizon.
+We take the negative sign of the square root as this is required for a smooth $\alpha \rightarrow 0$ limit, noting that the denominator vanishes in this limit.
 The required value of $\phi$ to solve the initial condition will then be determined by the shooting method.
-The constant $a_1$, which appears in \eqref{26}, is a parameter that is related to the expansion of the solution of $e^A$ near the horizon.
-That is, near the horizon we can expand $e^A\approx a_1(r-r_h)+a_2(r-r_h)^2+...$, however as we shall see in Section \ref{S4} the constant $a_1$ is irrelevant once we eliminate $E^2$ in favour of $Q^2$.

 In order to deal with the presence of the electric field in the initial condition, we substitute in (\ref{14}) and then specify the electric charge for each of the black hole solutions found.
-The result in (\ref{26}) is very similar in structure to eqn.(33) in \cite{PhysRevD.98.104056} which gives a scalarised Reissner-Nordstr\"om black hole; the action is similar to that in (\ref{2}), however there is no non-minimal coupling between $\phi$ and the gauge field.
+The result in (\ref{26}) is very similar in structure to Eqn.(33) in \cite{PhysRevD.98.104056} which gives a scalarised Reissner-Nordstr\"om black hole; the action is similar to that in (\ref{2}), however there is no non-minimal coupling between $\phi$ and the gauge field.
 The complexity of (\ref{26}) is one of the reasons using the shooting method in this theory is difficult, the initial gradient is very sensitive to small changes in the initial values of the parameters.
-Now that we have analysed the near horizon behaviour we can move on to investigating the approximate behaviour of the solution at spatial infinity.
+Now that we have analysed the near horizon behaviour, we can move on to investigating the approximate behaviour of the solution at spatial infinity.
 This will demonstrate the behaviour at very large $r$.